 What causes a deviated septum?

-Some people are born with it, because their nose developed that way in the womb, while others can be caused due to injury or trauma—whether during birth or later in life.
+Some people are born with a deviated septum, because their nose developed that way in the womb, while others can be caused due to trauma or injury to the nose—whether during birth or later in life.

 How is a deviated septum fixed (treated)?